What is Fourth-Party Risk vs. Third-Party Risk?

 Ensure your vendors are following infosec best practices to reduce risk in their vendor portfolio.

-With these insights, it becomes much easier to manage the risk surface of your vendor supply chain and, if necessary, diversify your exposure to risky service providers.
-Learn more about third-party vs. fourth-party risk management, and how new enhancements in the Bitsight platform can help you get ahead of evolving risk in this hidden ecosystem.
+These insights make it easier to manage the risk surface of your vendor supply chain and, if necessary, diversify your exposure to risky service providers.

 Digital Supply Chain Third Party Risk eBook